ARIA and Accessibility

 In 2011, the Australian Population and Migration Research Centre (APMRC) incorporated the National Centre for the Social Applications of GIS (GISCA), and currently distributes two versions of ARIA (ARIA+ & ARIA++) for three different time periods (2001, 2006, and 2011).

-ARIA values are available for Australian Bureau of Statistic (ABS) geographies and non-ABS geographies (eg Local Government Areas) as well as raw ARIA scores for populated localities used in the creation of the index.
+ARIA values (to 2 decimal places) are available for Australian Bureau of Statistic (ABS) geographies and non-ABS geographies (eg Local Government Areas) as well as raw ARIA scores for populated localities used in the creation of the index.

 To purchase an ARIA product, please place your order online by completing the ARIA Order Form.
 If you would like to know more about an ARIA product or if your web browser is preventing you from placing an online order, please email APMRC